-VO2max: A Key to Cardiovascular Fitness
+VO2max: The Key to Cardiovascular Fitness

 VO2max, or maximum oxygen consumption, is a critical parameter in evaluating an individual's cardiovascular fitness level.
 It represents the maximum amount of oxygen that can be utilized during intense physical activity, particularly those involving large muscle groups such as the lower limbs.
 The more efficiently your body can transport and use oxygen, the higher your VO2max, and the better your cardiovascular fitness.